Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

 ################################
 ################################

 In the previous section, you studied some basic static binary analysis techniques that allow you to characterize parts of an executable file without actually executing it.
 As such, these techniques most often involve analyzing the binary code to trace the data and control flows of the executable.
 Unfortunately, you have seen in the previous section that these techniques can be easily mitigated through obfuscation techniques.
-In addition, the compilation of higher-level source code may result in very complex binary file that may be very hard to interpret with such basic tools.
+In addition, the compilation of higher-level source code often result in very complex binary file that may be very hard to interpret with such basic tools.
 All in all, such basic analysis technique often fail to provide a complete overview on the actual runtime behavior of binary files.

 In this part of the lab, you will tackle such issues using dynamic analysis techniques, thus, completing your toolbox to analyze binary files.
 The techniques that you will see in this part of the lab will allow your to further characterize the content of binary files by actually studying part of its runtime behavior.
 In practice, part of this lab will also be dedicated to discover state-of-the-art sandboxing tools that will allow you to execute instruction in a controlled and secure environment.
 Such tools aims at allowing to perform a runtime analysis of unknown binary file while preventing collateral damages on your testbed, or any device connected to it.
 In addition, sandboxing tools also ensure that results that you obtain are actually caused by the binary file of interest, and reduce the bias in your observations.